-Nearly all journal articles are divided into the following major sections: abstract, introduction, methods, results, discussion, and references.
+Nearly all journal articles are divided into the following major sections: abstract, introduction, methods, results, discussion, and references or literature cited.
 Usually the sections are labeled as such, although often the introduction (and sometimes the abstract) is not labeled.
 Sometimes alternative section titles are used.
 The abstract is sometimes called the "summary", the methods are sometimes called "materials and methods", and the discussion is sometimes called "conclusions".
 Some journals also include the minor sections of "key words" following the abstract, and "acknowledgments" following the discussion.
 In some journals, the sections may be divided into subsections that are given descriptive titles.
 However, the general division into the six major sections is nearly universal.

 The abstract is a short summary (150-200 words or less) of the important points of the paper.
 It does not generally include background information.
 There may be a very brief statement of the rationale for conducting the study.
 It describes what was done, but without details.
 It also describes the results in a summarized way that usually includes whether or not the statistical tests were significant.
 It usually concludes with a brief statement of the importance of the results.
 Abstracts do not include references.
 When writing a paper, the abstract is always the last part to be written.